jaeger7geek/FrameXtractor/README.md

 - Script works on Linux, macOS, and Android (Termux).

-🔹 License
+## 🔹 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache-2.0 License.